 Those who directly benefit from CSJ have extra incentive to adopt it because it is in their own self-interest.
 This group is potentially comprised of anyone who is not a white male, though it should be noted in passing that CSJ has established a caste system with status based on identity distance from the designated oppressor group (so the less white and male you are, the higher your status).
 Most members of this group will not be swayed by any rational arguments.
 The fact that it is directly in their self-interest to adopt and promote CSJ will in many cases override all other considerations of fairness and reason.

-Another group of people have adopted CSJ because they see it as a clear alternative explanation for inequity, and CSJ claims to provide a path towards remedying it.
+Another group of people have adopted CSJ because they see it as a clear alternative explanation for inequality, and CSJ claims to provide a path towards remedying it.
 Reason may change some minds here, but may not always be effective due to the emotional satisfaction that CSJ provides by identifying a group of people to blame.

 A third group, the majority of people so far, don’t know much about social justice at all, other than that the name sounds good.
 These people have yet to be indoctrinated, but—in the absence of a competing ideology—the majority of them are likely to adopt CSJ.
 This is due to CSJ’s positive branding as a form of “social justice,” which results in a maxim of “when in doubt, go with social justice,” thus driving this situation and letting CSJ get away with its bullying.